atksh/oai-search-mcp/TEST_RESULTS.md

 ### Before Deployment
 1. ✅ Build verification completed
 2. ✅ Configuration validated
-3. ⚠️ Requires valid OpenAI API key with GPT-5.1 access
+3. ⚠️ Requires valid OpenAI API key with GPT-5.2 access
 4. ℹ️ Test with actual MCP client for end-to-end validation

 ### For Users Migrating from v0.0.x
 1. Remove `OPENAI_MODEL` from configuration
-2. Verify OpenAI API key has GPT-5.1 access
+2. Verify OpenAI API key has GPT-5.2 access
-3. Consider using `REASONING_EFFORT=none` for low-latency use cases
+3. Consider using `REASONING_EFFORT=none` for low-latency use cases (`xhigh` for hardest tasks)
 4. Review new system prompt if using custom prompts
 5. Update batch output parsing if using `outputFormat: "structured"`